Death Becomes Her (musical): Broadway 2026

+North American 2026 Tour

+In July 2026, Death Becomes Her announced the cast of its North American Tour.
+Starring Jackie Burns as Madeline Ashton, Kristen Beth Williams as Helen Sharp, and Ken Marino as Ernest Menville, with Nasia Thomas leading the Immortals as the mysterious Viola Van Horn.

 Critical response

 Chicago production

 The original Chicago production received generally positive reviews, praising the cast performance, especially appreciating Williams, Hilty and Simard.
 Steven Oxman of Variety wrote that book writer Marco Pennette "makes many smart choices in this adaptation" writing that the narrative has a proper rhythm between singing performances and acting.

 Broadway production

 The Broadway production was mostly praised by critics.
 Benjamin Lee of The Guardian stated that "after a buzzy initial run in Chicago, Death Becomes Her has been reborn on Broadway as a rousing, raucously entertaining hit", emphasizing that the acting performances equal those in the film.
 Greg Evans of Deadline Hollywood wrote that the musical production "improves in every way over the 1992 film" in which "Mattison and Carey have concocted a knock-'em-dead collection of killer songs that send up show tune convention while celebrating each and every one with love and care".
 Johnny Oleksinski of New York Post gave the production 3 out of 4 stars, appreciating that "the lyrics are often clever and naughty, but melody is cast aside in favor of vocal acrobatics" with the direction which "finds nifty ways of nodding to that legacy onstage" for an "appropriately over-the-top production".
 Jesse Green of The New York Times praised Simard's and Hilty's performances, and he also regarded the stage design positively despite feeling that the storyline was disconnected.

 In their respective reviews, Evans and Green both lauded the drama and tension between Simard's and Hilty's characters.
 Evans said the two women "are perfectly paired", while Green said that "the chance to see two theatrical masterminds go at it for a few hours" compensated for what he saw as the shortcomings of the original film.